mapbox/fusspot/README.md

 ## Higher-Order Validators

-Higher Order Validators are functions that accept another validator or a value as their parameter and return a new validator.
+Higher-Order Validators are functions that accept another validator or a value as their parameter and return a new validator.

 ### v.shape(validatorObj)